nsallis/rabbitbnb/README.md

 If you check the logs for the main application, you will notice that if you try to vote more than once, you will get an error response.

-As an easter-egg, you can run `./rig_the_polls BNB_NAME` to rig the polls and give the bnb of your choice 10 votes at once using random names.
+As an easter-egg, you can run `./rig_the_polls BNB_NAME VOTE_COUNT` to rig the polls and give the bnb of your choice VOTE_COUNT votes at once using random names.

 To reset the application database, use `./reset`